 Two Colleges Form Outstanding Partnership

-The College of Education and the College of Human Ecology had their beginnings about 100 years ago as the departments of Pedagogy and Domestic Economy.
+The College of Education and the College of Human Ecology had its beginning as the departments of Pedagogy and Domestic Economy when they were added in 1895 and 1896, respectively.
 Throughout the years, the programs grew until both achieved the status as internationally respected colleges of The Ohio State University.

 In July 2006, the faculty and staff of both programs overwhelmingly approved a proposal to join together as the College of Education and Human Ecology.